BIKEPACKING KYRGYZSTAN

 I was glad to have brought the inner tent, which offered protection from the insects.

 In Uch-Korgon, there are no hotels or guesthouses.
-Locals informed me of this, and neither Google nor other apps provided information on accommodations in the area.
+Locals informed me of this, and neither Google nor other apps do not provided information on accommodations in the area.
 I learned from locals that any local mosque might offer overnight shelter, though I did not use this option.

 The areas around the cities of Kyzyl-Kiya and Uch-Korgon are densely populated, so finding a suitable camping spot may take some time.